-Michael K. Lyman is creative director and founder of Magnum Arts, an art-instruction business whose motto is Inspire, Create, Engage.
-His first graphic novel, Dark Office, has just been published on Amazon’s Comixology platform, with more graphic novel projects in the works.
+In Michael K. Lyman is founder and creative director of Magnum Arts, an arts-related business whose motto is Inspire, Create, Engage.
+His first graphic novel, Dark Office, will be published this year, with more graphic novel projects in the works.

 He has provided art therapy to at-risk teens at juvenile detention facilities in the Tampa Bay area and conducted art activities at the prestigious Salvador Dali Museum in St. Petersburg.
 He is also an annual guest art teacher at the Shorecrest Preparatory School, Our Savior Lutheran School (both in St. Petersburg), and the Lighthouse Center for Creative Learning in Brandon, where he teaches kids how to unleash their creative potential.

-He has participated in area comic-cons and street festivals and also volunteers at The Spring, a domestic violence shelter in Tampa, providing drawing workshops to residents and their children.
+He has participated in area comic-cons and street festivals, and has also volunteered at The Spring, a domestic violence shelter in Tampa, providing art workshops for residents and their children.
 Most recently, he has become a teacher with the Pinellas County School system.